NeuroWhAI/hono-mem-cache/README.md

 ## How It Works

-1. The middleware generates a cache key based on the request
+1. The middleware generates a cache key based on the request.
-2. If a cached response exists, it's served immediately
+2. If a cached response exists, it is served immediately.
+3. If no cached response exists:
-3. If not, the request flows through the middleware chain and the response is cached for future requests
+   1. The request flows through the middleware chain.
+   2. Only valid responses are cached for future requests.

-By default, only GET requests are cached.
+By default, only GET requests with successful (2xx) responses are cached.

 ## License